-FINANCIAL MANAGEMENT
+CORPORATE FINANCIAL MANAGEMENT

-Prerequisite(s): BUS 161, BUS 267, and BUS 277 Prerequisite Note(s): instructor's permission.
+Credits: 3 Prerequisite(s): BUS 161, BUS 267, and BUS 277 Prerequisite Note(s): instructor's permission.

-The elements of the financial functions of an organization and the financial analysis of decisions are examined in this course.
+The elements of the financial functions of a corporate organization and the financial analysis of decisions are examined in this course.
 Topics involve acquisition of capital, budgeting and cost of capital, working capital management, present value and theories of valuation.